 Holger Kranich Tamiya vs Revell...
 Its not often seen that Revell wins!
 But ins this case its deserved!

-The Republic P-47 Thunderbolt-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated this aircraft.
+The Republic P-47 Thunderbolt-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated to this aircraft.
 This topic is categorised under: Aircraft » Propeller » Republic P-47 Thunderbolt